liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/01-adding-pages-to-sites-intro.markdown

 non-technical users compared to Widget Pages.

 Why would someone prefer Widget Pages?
-Widget Pages were once the only page type available in earlier versions of @product@, so they're more familiar than Content Pages.
+Widget Pages were once the only page type available in earlier versions of @sharepoint@, so they're more familiar than Content Pages.

 Additionally, there are still a few things that Widget Pages provide that are